gungoronline/Photto/README.md

 ## 27.07.2019
 - Version 0.2.0 has launched.
 (FROM FILE, FROM URL WITH IMAGE LOAD LISTENER added)
 ## 03.08.2019 (Now Adding)
 - Version 0.3.0 has launched.
 (UploadBuilder class created.
-Can you upload to website imageView on image)
+You can upload to website imageView on image)

 # Coming Soon (0.3.0)
 - We Thinking to add UploadBuilder